-Criteria, Level A

-Conformance Level Remarks and Explanations

-1.1.1 Non-text Content

-All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except in some limited situations (see link).
-Supports

-1.2.1 Audio-only and Video-only (Prerecorded)

-Except when the audio or video is a media alternative for text and is clearly labeled as such, for prerecorded audio-only media an alternative for time-based media is provided that presents equivalent information.
+Success Cinteria, Level A Criteria, Level A Conformance Level Remarks and Explanations 1.1.1 Non-text Content All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except in some limited situations (see link).
+Partially Supports One Identity Safeguard is accessible through a Web-based applications and a Windows client.
+1.2.1 Audio-only and Video-only (Prerecorded) Except when the audio or video is a media alternative for text and is clearly labeled as such, for prerecorded audio-only media an alternative for time-based media is provided that presents equivalent information.
 For prerecorded video-only media, either an alternative for time-based media or an audio track is provided that presents equivalent information.

-1.2.2 Captions (Prerecorded)

-Captions are provided for all prerecorded audio content in synchronized media, except when the media is a media alternative for text and is clearly labeled as such.

-1.2.3 Audio Description or Media Alternative (Prerecorded)

-An alternative for time-based media or audio description of the prerecorded video content is provided for synchronized media, except when the media is a media alternative for text and is clearly labeled as such.

-1.3.1 Info and Relationships

-Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.
+Not Applicable 1.2.2 Captions (Prerecorded) Captions are provided for all prerecorded audio content in synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
+Not Applicable 1.2.3 Audio Description or Media Alternative (Prerecorded) An alternative for time-based media or audio description of the prerecorded video content is provided for synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
+Not Applicable 1.3.1 Info and Relationships Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.
+Not Applicable

-1.3.2 Meaningful Sequence

-When the sequence in which content is presented affects its meaning, a correct reading sequence can be programmatically determined.
+1.3.2 Meaningful Sequence When the sequence in which content is presented affects its meaning, a correct reading sequence can be programmatically determined.